-Sicklinghall CP School has been allocated £8,390 of Sports Premium Funding in 2014/2015.
-The attached action plan and spending report provides detailed information explaining how the school invests this money in school sport and pupil health and wellbeing this academic year.
+Sicklinghall CP School has been allocated £16,620 of Sports Premium Funding in 2017/2018.
+The attached Impact Statement, Action Plan and spending report provides detailed information explaining how the school invests this money in school sport and pupil health and wellbeing this academic year.

 In summary, Sicklinghall School has allocated this year's Sports Funding in the following ways: